mwc360/mwc360.github.io/_posts/DRAFT-What-is-a-Spark-Pool.md

 In today's fast changing world of compute, I much prefer having this managed and maintained automatically for a few reasons:
 1. **Keeping up with new chip performance improvements**: Every year there's a newer generation of Intel and AMD chips, this potentially leaves you with 2 times a year that you might need to test your workloads, request vCore Family specific quota increases, and update source code (or potentially manually update deployed clusters and job schedules) to ensure that the newest and fastest chip is being used.
 In Fabric, this isn't something you need to worry about and your can't fall into the scenario where you're just too busy with new business priorities to update the configuration of a bunch of stable jobs you haven't touched in ages.
 1. **Keeping up with SKUs that get deprecated or have limited capacity**: With next generation hardware being available, naturally, prior-generation hardware typically stops being deployed, and old hardware gets replaced.
-If you are running workloads on prior-generation hardware there's a good chance you'll run into capacity limits at some point, and as every year goes by, the chances of hardware retirement increase.
+If you are running workloads on prior-generation hardware there's a good chance you'll run into capacity limits at some point, and as every year goes by, the chances of hardware retirement increases.
 Again, in Fabric you don't have to worry about this.

 # Cost Differences
 There are 3 primary differences between Fabric and Databricks that should be considered when budgeting or comparing each: